What is Purim?

-Purim – the celebration of Esther and Mordechai’s triumph over wicked Haman – is filled with amazing traditions.
+Purim is the celebration of Esther and Mordechai’s triumph over wicked Haman.
+The holiday is filled with amazing traditions.
 On Purim night, we rejoice through recounting Esther’s story and through drinking, wearing masks, and partying.
 We also give back to our community – by giving mishloach manot (gifts of food) to friends and donating to charity.
 Here are a number of suggestions as to how you can celebrate Purim in a sustainable, fun, and festive way!

 The Whole Megillah.
 Add a kick to your Megillah reading by chanting in the voice of the different characters.
 If you’re reading Megillah this year, make sure to practice your most evil Haman sneers and huffiest Ahasuerus demands.

 Start your Pesach parsley.
 Purim is the perfect time to plant parsley to eat at your seder.
 The best part is, you can do it even in the tiniest apartment kitchen!
 Here are all the tips and tricks you need to plant your own parsley.

 Throw a Purim Banquet.
 Invite your family and friends back to your palace after the Megillah reading for a fabulous Purim feast.
 King Ahasuerus was probably not into potlucks, but you can be.
 Ask each friend to bring a dish, decorate your living room with tapestries, pillows, and candles and party like it’s ancient Persia.

 Green Your Costume.
 There are many great ways that you can incorporate “green” learning into your Purim carnival activities.
 A fun, useful, and easy idea to use whether you are having a carnival or not, is to use recycled materials to make masks for this holiday!
 If you have enough people, or if it is at a carnival, you could even have a contest of who uses the most creative recycled material for their mask!

 - 1 cup finely slivered orange zest